Effective: Sunday, July 1, 2018

 - Below -10 degrees F: 15 minute maximum

-- At no time is the vehicle to be left unattended while idling.
-If the outside temperature is greater than 90 degrees F, maximum idling time to cool air conditioning equipped vehicles for the work crew's comfort is 5 minutes.
+- Greater than 90 degrees F, maximum idling time to cool air conditioning equipped vehicles for the work crew's comfort is 5 minutes.

 Vehicles Requiring Special Equipment